Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the $d_{x^{2}-y^{2}}$ orbital at ambient pressure: RESULTS AND DISCUSSION

 \subsection{Structural characterizations}

 Fig.~\ref{Figure1}(a) shows the wide-range XRD 2$\theta$-$\omega$ scans for the metallic \LNO\ thin films (sample SH2 and SH3).
 All the (00$l$) ($l$ is even) peaks of \LNO\ appeared without any obvious impurity peaks, suggesting the $c$-axis orientation of the films without any visible impurity phases.
 Fig.~\ref{Figure1}(b)-(e) show the enlarged XRD 2$\theta$-$\omega$ scans of as-grown films around the \LNO\ (006) peak (b and c) and (0010) peak (d and e).
 The dashed lines in grey, light red, and light green represent the peak positions of $\rm{La_2NiO_4}$, $\rm{La_3Ni_2O_{7-\delta}}$, and \LaNiO\ phases, respectively.
 The XRD 2$\theta$-$\omega$ measurements indicate that all of the thin films display the dominant \LNO\ phase.
 Samples in Fig.~\ref{Figure1}(b) and (d) were grown with lower laser energy (laser fluence 1.52~$\rm{J/cm^2}$), and samples in Fig.~\ref{Figure1}(c) and (e) were grown with higher laser energy (laser fluence 2.07~$\rm{J/cm^2}$).
 The remarks in Fig.~\ref{Figure1}(b) and (c) mark the oxygen partial pressure for the growth of each sample.
 Sample SL4 and SH3 were post-annealed under oxygen partial pressure $P_{O_{2}}$ = $8\times10^4$~Pa at $450\rm{^\circ C}$ for 24 and 48~h, respectively.
 Other samples were post-annealed under oxygen partial pressure $P_{O_{2}}$ = $5\times10^4$~Pa at $450\rm{^\circ C}$ for 1~h.
-As shown in Fig.~\ref{Figure1}(g), the films grown with higher laser energy have better crystallinity than those with lower laser energy.
+As shown in Fig.~\ref{Figure1}(f), the films grown with higher laser energy have better crystallinity than those with lower laser energy.
+Fig.~\ref{Figure1}(g) shows the X-ray reflectivity of sample SH3 with corresponding fit shown in a red dashed line, which yields a film thickness of about 12.056 nm.
+The thicknesses of samples SH1 and SH2 are around 20 nm.
+Other samples have also thickness around 12nm.
+Fig.~\ref{Figure1}(h) shows the reciprocal space map of sample SH3 around the (103) diffraction peak of the \LAO\ substrate.
+The dashed line indicates that the \LNO\ thin film has a in-plane constrain by the substrate.
+The diffraction peak broadening on the left-hand side of the \LNO\ thin film is slightly stronger than that on the right-hand side, which may be due to a slight relaxation in the surface layer.
+The $a$-axis constant is calculated to be between 3.792 \r A and 3.807 \r A, smaller than that of the bulk samples.
+And the $c$-axis constant is around 20.722 \r A, slightly larger than that of the bulk sample due to the in-plain compressive strain.